violentmonkey/violentmonkey.github.io/content/guide/using-modern-syntax/index.md

 Source code files are kept in `src`, and will be compiled to `dist/index.user.js`.

 `src/meta.js` contains the metadata of our script, see [Metadata Block](/api/metadata-block/) for more details.
+Do not add actual code to this file.

 `src/index.js` is the entrance of our script, other files in `src` can be imported.